PratikaKochar/video-modifier/README.md

 To modify videos, run the following command:<br>
   python test.py mode<br>
 where mode can be: change, blur, makeup<br>
-The modified video will be saved in  the datavideo folder.
+The modified video will be saved in  the datavideo folder.  <br> <br>

+Summary: <br>
+video-modifier/adlg.pdf